AbleTheAbove/echOS-arm/README.md

 Make a rust crate for the board and its daughter boards so that development is dead simple and dogfeed design a reference kernel or something to get some linux kernel guy to say "Dang thats cool" and port linux, and now we at least have a way in

 Does QEMU have a simple way to add a machine?
-I could mock one up *Pausing to search*
+I could mock one up *Pausing to search* kind of

+a power led for each board and an `OK` led for each as well.
+Should it support hot swapping the graphics?
+Probably not!
+Would it be cool?
+Yes